kcenon/thread_system/THREAD_SYSTEM_CAPABILITIES_SUMMARY.md

 ## Overview

-The Thread System is a production-ready C++20 multithreading framework (~2,700 lines of optimized code) that provides comprehensive abstractions for concurrent programming.
+The Thread System is a modern C++20 multithreading framework (~2,700 lines of optimized code) that provides comprehensive abstractions for concurrent programming.
 It's designed as a modular, interface-based ecosystem that allows other systems to leverage its threading capabilities without tight coupling.

 **Key Achievement**: Reduced from 8,700+ lines through aggressive refactoring and removal of logging/monitoring from core system - these are now optional separate projects.